 In 1998, an EA was prepared by NPS to bring JOC into compliance with federal, state, and Marin County regulations (NPS 1998a).
 The EA was prepared to allow JOC to address an unpermitted discharge into Drakes Estero from a failed JOC septic system.
 Consistent with the 1980 GMP, which envisioned that NPS would monitor and improve the commercial shellfish operation in a manner consistent with then-existing NPS mandates during the anticipated lifespan of the GMP, and because of the need to address this unpermitted discharge, the NPS worked with JOC and Marin County to permit upgrades to the septic system.
 JOC also proposed the construction of a new oyster processing plant and the replacement and rehabilitation of several additional structures and infrastructure, including the seed plant, stringing plant, garage, and septic system.
 NPS approved these actions in a Finding of No Significant Impact (FONSI) dated August 11, 1998 (NPS 1998b).
-The FONSI also included an annual processing/production limit of 700,000 pounds (oyster weight) to ensure that the new facilities would not create additional growth (and any new negative impacts) in overall oyster production in the estuary (NPS 1998b).
 The only actions that JOC completed were removal of some mobile homes from the site and installation of a single leach field, which corrected the unpermitted discharge.